Code-Institute-Submissions/Touchdown/README.md

 For the creation of Touchdown, it was imperitive to focus on the the style of development.
 As the project is a game and it's success is highly dependant on the user experience it was evident that Behaviour Driven Development (**BDD**) was a priority.
-This is because it is highly interactive and has much more variance within the paramaters of the user experience.
+This is because it is highly interactive and has much more variance within the parameters of the user experience.

 According to <a href="https://dzone.com/articles/a-few-benefits-you-get-by-doing-bdd" alt="link to zone">D-ZONE</a>,The benefits of using BDD are: